blynkkk/blynkkk.github.io/IntroAndDownloads.md

 ##How Blynk Works
 Blynk was designed for the Internet of Things.
-It can control hardware remotely, it can display sensor data, it can store data, analyze and do many other cool things.
+It can control hardware remotely, it can display sensor data, it can store data, vizualize it and do many other cool things.

 There are three major components in the platform: